Recommended Services

 Supported Scripts

-How LCP Can Affect Conversion Rates
+Why LCP Matters and How It Can Affect Conversion Rates

 Largest Contentful Paint (LCP) is a vital web performance metric that measures how quickly the largest visible element on your webpage loads.
 A fast LCP ensures that your website feels quick and responsive, reducing the likelihood of users abandoning the page.